GuiDoSignal/coursera-machinelearning/index.md

 lifting the dumbbell only halfway (Class C), lowering the dumbbell only halfway (Class D) and throwing the hips to the front (Class E).

-To achieve this goal, we trained a random forest model and evaluated it through a 5-fold repeated cross validation with 3 runs.
+To achieve this goal, we trained a random forest model with 10 different values for the number of randomly selected predictors (mtry) and evaluated them through a 5-fold repeated cross validation with 3 runs.

-We show how different values of randow predictors influence the and achieved the accuracy of 99.41% with in the training data.
+Finally, we showed how these different values influence the accuracy and the confusion matrix obtained in the final model, whose accuracy was higher than 99.41% with in the training data.

 ## Pre processing